-Before law school Daniel studied music at Gonzaga University, focusing on jazz guitar and after college, he worked and volunteered at the Boys and Girls Club.
-In his spare time, Daniel enjoys playing guitar, taking boxing classes, and supporting local sports teams.
+As an undergrad, Daniel studied music at Gonzaga University, focusing on jazz guitar.
+After college, he worked and volunteered at the Boys and Girls Club.
+In his spare time, Daniel enjoys playing guitar, taking boxing classes, and exploring Seattle with his two dogs Dexter and Oliver.

 University of Washington Hazelton Fellow